psf/the-invisibles/content/english/homepage/_index.md

 # Banner
 banner:
   title: "Hidden Figures of Python"
-  content: "Stories from the underrepresented group members of the Python community"
+  content: "Stories from the underrepresented group members of the Python community."
   image: "/images/land.png"
   button:
     enable: true